Low Carbon Transition Ratings

 Comprehensive Measure of Low Carbon Transition Alignment

-Analyze low carbon transition exposure and management preparedness across a business’s value chain for each scope of emissions.
-Our assessment delivers more than just an Implied Temperature Rise rating.
-It goes beyond looking at a company’s ambitions and targets.
+Analyze low carbon transition exposure and management preparedness across a business’ value chain for each scope of emissions.
+Our assessment delivers more than just an Implied Temperature Rise rating, going beyond by looking at a company’s ambitions and targets.
 Investors can identify areas where each issuer is performing well and opportunities for improvement.

 null

-Analyze Expected Issuer Emissions Against the 1.5°C Required Policy Scenario*
+Analyze Expected Issuer Emissions Against Various Net-Zero Climate Scenario

 Our Low Carbon Transition Ratings are driven by a bottom-up scenario analysis, evaluating companies’ emission trajectories against expected regional policy and technology pathways required to meet the Paris Agreement and net-zero ambitions by the year 2050.
-Additional scenarios for further analysis are in development.
+This currently includes the UN PRI 1.5°C Policy Scenario* and IEA Net Zero 2050 Scenario.
+The IPR Forecast Policy Scenario (FPS) is coming soon.

 *The 1.5°C Required Policy Scenario (RPS) is from the UN PRI commissioned Inevitable Policy Response (IPR).